 - 4 tablespoons (59.15 g) unsalted butter, (half a stick), melted

 - 1/2 cup (118.29 ml) pure maple syrup

 - 1 teaspoon vanilla extract

-- 2-4 fresh apples, quartered, cored, and sliced very thin (keep in lemon water until ready to use)
+- 3 fresh apples, (approximately) quartered, cored, and sliced very thin (keep in lemon water until ready to use)

-- juice of 1 fresh lemon, added to a large bowl of cold water
+- 2 tablespoons lemon juice, (juice of 1 fresh lemon)added to a large bowl of cold water

 Make the Walnut Crust: